 - Targeting outreach to landowners who face higher participation benefits and lower conservation costs (eg due to compatibility of land use) could increase participation

-James Boyd is a senior fellow and Thomas Klutznick chair in environmental policy at RFF.
-Boyd’s research emphasizes collaborations between ecologists and economists in order to guide decisions that affect natural resources.
+James Boyd is the associate vice president of research and policy engagement, a senior fellow, and Thomas Klutznick chair in environmental policy at RFF.

 Resources Radio — Aug 20, 2019

 Is the Endangered Species Act Under Threat?, with Ya-Wei Li